-- (a) The agency15 shall monitor the implementation of the elements of the congestion management program.
-At least biennially, the agency shall determine if the county and cities are conforming to the congestion management program, including, but not limited to, all of the following: - (1) Consistency with the levels of service and performance standards, except as provided in subdivisions (b) and (c). - (2) Adoption and implementation of a trip reduction and travel demand ordinance. - (3) Adoption and implementation of a program to analyze the impacts of land use decisions, including the estimate of the costs associated with mitigating these impacts. - (b) (1) A city or county may designate individual deficient segments or intersections which do not meet the established level of service standards if, prior to the designation, at a noticed public hearing, the city or county has adopted a deficiency plan which shall include all of the following: - (A) An analysis of the causes of the deficiency.
+- (a) The agency shall monitor the implementation of the elements of the congestion management program.
+At least biennially, the agency shall determine if the county and cities are conforming to the congestion management program, including, but not limited to, all of the following: - (1) Consistency with the levels of service and performance standards, except as provided in subdivisions (b) and (c). - (2) Adoption and implementation of a trip reduction and travel demand ordinance. - (3) Adoption and implementation of a program to analyze the impacts of land use decisions, including the estimate of the costs associated with mitigating these impacts. - (b) (1) A city or county may designate individual deficient segments or intersections which do not meet the established level of service standards if, prior to the designation, at a noticed public hearing, the city or county has adopted a deficiency plan which shall include all of the following: - (A) An analysis of the causes of the deficiency. - (B) A list of improvements necessary for the deficient segment or intersection to maintain the minimum level of service otherwise required and the estimated costs of the improvements.

-15In San Mateo County, C/CAG is the agency referred to in the statute.
+&lt;sup>15In San Mateo County, C/CAG is the agency referred to in the statute.